 Starting an Online Course at USD

-The “Learning Modules” section is where you will find most of the course information.
-Throughout the course, you will also be able to access the online library, a digital record of your grades, your course contacts, and discussion forums.
+The Modules are the units of study in a course and contain content, activities and assignments.
+Each course has 7 or 14 modules to complete and each module is typically 1 or 2 weeks in duration.
+Throughout the course, you will also be able to access the online library, a digital record of your grades, your course contacts and discussion forums.

 Most USD master’s degree programs begin their school week on a Tuesday.
-You can log in at any time of day to view the presentation that the professor has prepared and locate that week’s assignments.
+You can log in at any time of day to review the content and participate in the activities that correspond with the due dates for each week.

 Accessing & Completing Coursework